Radhanpur: History

-Babi ancestors either entered India accompanying Mughal emperor Humayun or entered the service of Sultan Muzaffar III of Gujarat Sultanate (1561 - 1572).
+Babi ancestors either entered India accompanying Mughal emperor Humayun or entered the service of Sultan Muzaffar III of Gujarat Sultanate (1561–1572).
 Bahadur Khan Babi was, in the reign of Shah Jahan, appointed manager of Tharad, and his son Sher Khan Babi made manager, thanadar, of Chunval in 1663.
 Their descendants controlled various villages around Radhanpur from 1693 to 1730 as Mughal fief.
 In 1743, Babi descendant Jawan Mard Khan II took over viceroyalty of Ahmedabad and controlled several villages in North Gujarat.
+He was defeated by vaghela Un Jagir in 1753.
 He was defeated by Maratha Gaekwads in 1753 at Ahmedabad and Gaekwads agreed to his demand of control of villages in North Gujarat.
 His descendants lost some of these villages to Gaekwads subsequently.
 In 1813, Sher Khan made a treaty with the Gaekwar and British and became British protectorate.
 His descendants ruled the state until independence of India in 1947.The last ruler of Radhanpur state was His Highness Nawab Murtuza Khan Babi Bahadur.And His Highness was entitled with Hereditary 11 Gun salute.

 Radhanpur State was under Palanpur Agency of Bombay Presidency, which became part of Banas Kantha Agency in 1925.
 Bombay Presidency was reorganised as Bombay State after independence.
 In 1960, Gujarat was formed from Bombay State and Radhanpur fell under its Banaskantha district.